digikar99/py4cl2-tests/README.md

 # Running Tests

-For running the tests, ensure you use python3 (by configuring `(py4cl2:config-var 'py4cl2:pycmd)`) and have the following installed on the python side:
+For running the tests, ensure you use python3.8 or recent (by configuring `(py4cl2:config-var 'py4cl2:pycmd)`) and have the following installed on the python side:

 - numpy
 - networkx
+- matplotlib

-The system is configured (in [package.lisp](package.lisp)) to avoid testing the loading of networkx on ECL and ABCL.
+The system is configured (in [package.lisp](package.lisp)) to avoid testing the loading of networkx and matplotlib on ECL and ABCL.

 To overcome this behavior, simply remove `:ecl` or `:abcl` from `cl:*features*` during system-read time.